 About Fort Vallorbe

-Fort Vallorbe was a World War II artillery fort which had great strategic importance defending the Col de Jougne Pass as well as the Swiss-French border.
+Fort Vallorbe, also known as Fortress Vallorbe and the Pre-Giroud Military Fort, was a World War Two artillery fort which had great strategic importance defending the Col de Jougne Pass as well as the Swiss-French border.
+Above ground, all that is seen of Fort Vallorbe are three buildings – underneath is another story.

-Hewn out of the surrounding rock, Fort Vallorbe was built into a network of underground tunnels including accommodation, a hospital and munitions storage, all with air filtration.
-Indeed, these self-sufficient bunkers accommodated up to 200 men in 1945.
-These can be visited during the summer, with a variety of exhibits about Fort Vallorbe, its past and, for the military history buff, its weaponry including missile launchers, machine guns and cannons.
-Just remember to dress up warmly, even in the heat, as it can get quite cold within the fort itself.
+Today, the bunkers can be visited during the summer and offer a variety of exhibits about Fort Vallorbe, its past and for the military history enthusiast, its weaponry including missile launchers, machine guns and cannons.
+Inside, the main lift still works and the bunkers look poised to welcome 200 soldiers once again.
+Just remember to dress up warmly as even in the heat it can get quite cold within the fort itself.

 Discover the best Historic Sites in Switzerland, from Augusta Raurica to Fort Vallorbe and more, includes interactive Swiss cultural places, landmarks and monuments map.